HSUCHING/yuma.min.js/readme.md

 An example of using yuma.min.js with OpenLayers is online at http://yuma-js.github.com/openlayers-demo

-For the time being, please take a look at the source of the demo page, as we are working on the documentation.
+For the time being, please take a look at the source code of the demo page, as we are working on the documentation.

 ## What Else is in There?